kairosity/mp3-snapathon/testing.md

 - /edit-photo/filename - Access denied. -- PASS

 The delete functions to delete accounts & photos were purposefully written as POST methods for added security, so they cannot be accessed via url.

+# Accessibility Testing

+In addition to the accessibility user story testing outlined above, I also undertook the following manual & automated tests:

+## Lighthouse Accessibility Tests

+## WAVE Web Accessibility Evaluation Tool

+This is a useful tool for getting a quick overview of areas that might need some accessibility attention.

+## Keyboard Manual Testing

+- Everytime I added functionality I tested it to make sure it was fully keyboard accessible.

+- The application works perfectly for users relying solely on their keyboard.

+## Screen Reader Tests

+-   I used Apple's voice over utility to test the screen reader accessibility of the site.
+- Which is how I discovered a surprising issue with Chrome specifically.
+When a text field receives focus and Chrome offers up suggestions of what to type in that field.
+(Something it does a lot), this interferes with the screen reader's ability to read the label of that text input.
+Instead of, for example: "Filter by Keyword" the screen reader will announce "Candidate List Shown".
+- Thus many of the form labels are not read correctly by screen readers for users using Chrome.
+- Having researched it, there doesn't seem to be alot of options for developers in terms of getting around it, the onus is on Chrome to sort it out.
+Presumably users who use screen readers are aware of the issue and probably use a browser like FireFox where everything works perfectly.
+- The [ChromeVox](https://chrome.google.com/webstore/detail/screen-reader/kgejglhpjiefppelpmljglcjbhoiplfn?hl=en) extension does seem to be aware of this, as the issue does not occur when a user uses it, but as an added issue, the ChromeVox seems to be programmed to ignore "Skip to Main" links.
+- The other issue I discovered with ChromeVox is that it interfered with keyboard access to the extent that I couldn't select to "Delete Account" when the extension was active.
+- In summary Chrome does not appear to be the best browser for users that rely on screen-reader technology.

+- Other than these Chrome adventures, the application is fully screen-reader accessible.

 # Browser Testing